Cantera/cantera-website/pages/science/phase-thermo.rst

 where :math:`n_k` is the number of sites covered or blocked by species :math:`k`.

-An interface can be defined in the CTI format using the :cti:class:`ideal_interface` entry, or in the YAML format by specifying :ref:`ideal-surface <sec-yaml-ideal-surface>` in the ``thermo`` field.
+An interface can be defined in the legacy CTI format using the :cti:class:`ideal_interface` entry, or in the YAML format by specifying :ref:`ideal-surface <sec-yaml-ideal-surface>` in the ``thermo`` field.